openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-list.md

 # List

-The **\<list>** component provides a list container that presents a series of list items arranged in a column with the same width.
+The **\<List>** component provides a list container that presents a series of list items arranged in a column with the same width.
 It supports presentations of the same type of data in a multiple and coherent row style, for example, images or text.

 > **NOTE**
 >